How to Navigate Fall Accounting Firm Recruitment for Students

 It is strongly advised that once you accept a job offer, you honour it and stop all recruitment activities.
 That means, if you are given an offer letter from your first-choice employer and have already accepted an opportunity from your second or third choice, you should honour the first contractual agreement you’ve accepted.
 If you choose to go another direction after already accepting an offer, keep professionalism top of mind, letting the firm you’ve accepted an offer from first know as soon as possible.

-Remember, during the recruitment process you are establishing yourself and your personal brand.
-This is how firms will remember you and will form the foundation of many of the relationships you build during the networking process.
-Honouring your job offer speaks to your commitment and loyalty and will continue to benefit your relationships — even those with competing firms!
+Remember, during the recruitment process you are establishing yourself as a professional and building your personal brand.
+This is how accounting firms will remember you and will form the foundation of many of the relationships you build during the networking process.
+Honouring your job offer speaks to your commitment and loyalty and will continue to benefit your relationships — even those with competing accounting firms!

 More details on job offers can be read in CPA Alberta’s “CPA Alberta Post-secondary Recruitment Framework,” which discusses how to best manage receiving, accepting, and rejecting opportunities.